GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/product-currency-report.md

 1. An automated script runs every day to calculate the Currency of the products in this table based on their **Latest release** date and **Next update due** dates.
 Internal staff can learn about the [technical details of this script and other details of Table B][CurrencyInternalDoc].
 1. The Currency value is then calculated as follows.
     * If the product is overdue ($\text{Days overdue} > 0$), then the formula is used:

         $\text{Currency} = 100 - (\frac{\text{Days overdue}}{365.25} \times 100)$

         This formula calculates the number of days overdue as a percentage of the entire year (365.25).
 Therefore, if the product is 5 days overdue, the Currency will be 98.63%.

         Note that the Currency is always a value between 0 and 100.
 It cannot be a negative value.

     * Otherwise, if the product is not overdue ($\text{Days overdue} = 0$), the Currency will be 100.
+1. Each financial year, a few manual steps are required.
+Please see the [internal documentation][CurrencyInternalDoc].

 ## History report